slavcoder/template-arrays/README.md

 ```

 ## Example
-Defining template arrays and rendering them into body with special options to update choosen attributes and add special elements
+Defining template arrays and rendering them into body with options to update choosen attributes and add special elements

 ```js
 const hamburger = [